 COVID-19 and companion animals

-- As of this memo, the CDC has not received any reports of pets or other animals becoming sick with COVID-19, and there is no evidence that companion animals including pets can spread COVID-19.
+- As of 3/18/20, the CDC has not received any reports of pets or other animals becoming sick with COVID-19, and there is no evidence that companion animals including pets can spread COVID-19.

 - However, since animals can spread other diseases to people, it’s always a good idea to wash your hands after being around animals.